kyle-strachan/jot_app/README.md

 | GET    | `/notes/:id/edit`  | Show edit form for a note       |
 | PUT    | `/notes/:id`       | Update a note                   |
 | DELETE | `/notes/:id`       | Delete a note                   |

+## Future Development
+1. Bug: New lines are not saved.
+2. Introduce a search function